spinnaker/spinnaker.github.io/setup/install/storage/minio.md

 ## Editing your storage settings

 Given that Minio doesn't support versioning objects, we need to disable it in Spinnaker.
-Add the following line to `~/.hal/$DEPLOYMENT/profiles/front50-local.yml`:
+Add the following line to `~/.hal/$DEPLOYMENT/profiles/front50-local.yml` (create the file if it does not already exist):

 ```yaml
 spinnaker.s3.versioning: false